omarathon/riot-api-crawler/README.md

    - Only crawls Summoners that are *at least level 30*,
    - Only processes *5 recent Matches* for each crawled Summoner,
    - Formats each Match into a *set of statistics for both teams*, and prints the results to System.out.

+## Further Examples

+One may visit [this project](https://github.com/omarathon/crawler-visualisation) for a more advanced use of this tool.

+This may become a list if there are more projects that use this tool.

 ## Usage